- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to properly configure the power management settings of the NAS device, considering factors such as the importance of data availability, the frequency of power outages, and the performance requirements of the system.
 Regular backups should also be performed to ensure data can be recovered in case of any unexpected power-related issues.

-Although NAS InTANK iR2022S can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS InTANK iR2022S can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -